bradparks/LoveToPixel/README.md

 * History window
 * Full persistence (save undo/redo state, brush state, etc)

-# So far...
-Preview at www.lovetopixel.com #
+# So far... beta at www.lovetopixel.com #
-I have deployed a preview of an alpha version of LTP to http://www.lovetopixel.com
+I have deployed the current beta version of LTP to http://www.lovetopixel.com

 Here are the key commands for the preview version: